-We envision a future where equitable access and exposure to quality science education is possible for all.
+We envision a future where equitable access and exposure to quality training in science is possible for all.
 Our core belief is that education with a strong foundation in science is a critical component for global economic growth, social advancement, and ultimately, global peace.

 Public Service.
 Community.
 Curiosity.
 Growth.
 Mentorship.
 Empowerment